mscroggs/bempp-acoustic-tutorials/README.md

 Here is a summary of the differences:

-Operator | Notation used herein | Notation used in bempp documentation
+Operator | Notation used herein | Notation used in Bempp documentation
 -------- | -------------------- | ------------------------------------
 Identity | I                    | Id
 Single layer | S                | V